The first year of legal sports betting in New Jersey certainly proved there’s a market for it.

 All most require is a quick refresher on the meaning of some of the most common sports betting terms.

-Check out last week’s piece.
-Then, continue with the three terms described below and you’ll be speaking the language of sports betting almost immediately.
+Just memorize the three terms described below and you’ll be speaking the language of sports betting almost immediately.

 For most sports, the moneyline is the easiest way you can bet on games.